 After college graduation, I took three semesters of linguistic and translation courses (in North Dakota and Dallas) and was accepted as a member of Wycliffe Bible Translators and SIL International (a sister organization of Wycliffe and formerly called The Summer Institute of Linguistics.)
 I was assigned to serve in Mexico and after studying Spanish in Cuernavaca, Mexico, for 5 months, I began work with the Tezoatlán Mixtec people of Oaxaca in 1986.
 You can find more about Tezoatlán Mixtec here.
 Before going to Mexico, I took a year of graduate school classes at Columbia International University (82-83), and I received my MA in Missions in 1991 after writing a thesis on the Mixtec language I was studying at the time.
 The thesis is called, “Tezoatlán Mixtec Motion and Arrival Verbs and their Use in the Gospel of Mark.”
 This thesis later became an article on these motion and arrival verbs in the International Journal of American Linguists (IJAL), published in July, 1996.
 You can find it here.

 The blog post on this site entitled, “The miracle of Sebastian’s Translation,” tells the amazing story of one of the ways God was moving so that these Mixtec people could have His Word in their heart language.
+I made a video in Spanish about Sebastian’s translation which can be found here.
 My wife Judith and I continued the work with the Tezoatlán Mixtec people, and the New Testament in their language was recorded in 2005 and published in 2007.
 A Celebration thanking God for the blessing of having His Word in their language was held in March of 2008.
 Watch it here.
 You can read and listen to the New Testament here.
 The Tezoatlan Mixtec tablet/cell phone app can be downloaded from the Android play store, where the text and the audio are synchronized.
 Here you can see videos of Scripture and songs in Tezoatlán Mixtec.
 You can find many more Tezoatlan Mixtec links here.

 In 2009 we began helping the Ayutla Mixtec people of the state of Guerrero finish the New Testament translation that was temporarily on hold at that time.
 This New Testament was recorded in the fall of 2014 and 750 copies of the New Testament have been printed.
 A Dedication Celebration was held on March, 18, 2017.
 You can listen to the Ayutla New Testament here.
 Here you can see videos of Scripture and songs in Ayutla Mixtec.
 Over 300 audio players called Megavoice have been distributed among the thousands of monolingual Mixtec speakers who live in the surrounding mountains.
 Old Testament translation work continues, with apps and their accompanying audio recording of Genesis, Daniel and Jonah available.
 Here you can find many more materials in Ayutla Mixtec.